fivexl/website/content/case-studies/kuvio-retainer-case-study/index.md

 <br/>
 Kuvio experienced these stages.
 After an intense period of collaboration in which FivexL developed a high-performance, secure, and production-ready infrastructure within six months, Kuvio reached a point where the same level of intensive engagement was no longer necessary.<br/>
 <br/>
-Opting to maintain its agility as a small, dynamic team, Kuvio steered away from hiring a full-time DevOps engineer—a decision driven by both cost efficiency and effective resource management.
+Opting to maintain its agility as a small, dynamic team, Kuvio steered away from hiring a full-time DevOps engineer — a decision driven by both cost efficiency and effective resource management.
 They needed a flexible solution that would meet their new requirements.
 {{</ case_study/challenge >}}

 {{< case_study/solution heading="Solution" >}}